 The interviewer is interested in whether you are committed to continuous improvement.
 Share the strategies you use to stay current.

 “I dedicate my lunch hours to reading about changes in the technology industry.
 This has helped me stay current.
-I also participate in numerous IT-related networking events that shed more light on industry trends and the expectations of the future.
+I also participate in numerous IT-related networking events that shed more light on industry trends and the expectations for the future.
 These forums have been thought-provoking and eye-opening in terms of what strategies and opportunities organizations can exploit early on.
 It also sheds a bit of light on anticipating challenges and working at resolving them in time.”

 16. What Could Be The Problem If There Is No Display?